Virus Relief Funding Application – ROUND 2

 Application for Virus Relief funding is available here.
 All applicants will receive an automatic confirmation of submission after completing the application.
-The Virus Relief Taskforce will review and make approvals weekly starting April 2, 2020.
+The Virus Relief Taskforce will review and make approvals weekly starting the week of September 14, 2020.
 Applications received prior to 1 p.m. on Mondays will be reviewed that week.
 Applications received after 1 p.m. on Mondays will be reviewed the following week.
+The Taskforce will award five grants up to $25,000 to organizations addressing the priority areas of Employment Reductions and Housing Vulnerabilities.

 What Organizations May Apply?